electron/electron/docs/breaking-changes.md

 ## Planned Breaking API Changes (33.0)

+### Deprecated: `textured` option in `BrowserWindowConstructorOption.type`

+The `textured` option of `type` in `BrowserWindowConstructorOptions` has been deprecated with no replacement.
+This option relied on the [`NSWindowStyleMaskTexturedBackground`](https://developer.apple.com/documentation/appkit/nswindowstylemask/nswindowstylemasktexturedbackground) style mask on macOS, which has been deprecated with no alternative.

 ### Removed: macOS 10.15 support

 macOS 10.15 (Catalina) is no longer supported by [Chromium](https://chromium-review.googlesource.com/c/chromium/src/+/5734361).